darinthompson/EventTrackerProject/README.md

 ## Lessons Learned
 - This project was pretty straight forward.
 It was more of a simple exercise helping to cement concepts built upon from ealier projects.
 Learning more of Spring and capabilities of boot makes things a little easier.
 Can't complain.

+- This weekend was quite rough.
+For some reason I had issues with updating my book and it took me 4 hours to figure it out, and to be honest, I am not exactly sure what it was that solved the problem.
+So, for this weeks Lesson learned I would have to say that it was a deep dive into eating an elephant one bite at a time.
+You just have to be ok solving one bug after another after another until your code compiles and you get the desired outcome.
+It's also good to take a breath of fresh air and scream into the sky.

+## AWS ACCESS
+Link to live site: http://3.22.232.98:8080/MyEventTracker/